-Bully's are well-known for alienating, gossiping, and spreading rumors about people.
-They want other co-worker's to bully you as well.
+Bullies are well-known for alienating, gossiping, and spreading rumors about people.
+They want other co-workers to bully you as well.

-Little by little you will become the target to everybody that works at your job.
+Little by little you will become the target of everybody you work with.
 Other people may or may not stay away from you.
 They may feel that their jobs will suffer if they befriend you being that their boss doesn't like you.
 You may lose the people you felt were there for you.

-Don't give into anybody.
+Don't give in to anybody.
 Keep interacting with everybody in your workplace in a professional and friendly way.
 Anybody that is worth it will not disassociate themselves with you.
 Inform them of what is going on briefly.
-Don't overdue it.
+Don't overdo it.
 You need people on your side at this troubling time.

 Each and every person has different strengths and weaknesses.
 You should take a close look at what you are best at.
-What you have the most passion about?
+What are you most passionate about?
 If you have tried to file a complaint and received no action from Human Resources you should probably ask yourself if it's worth it.

 Whatever your decision is, it is possible to move in a more positive direction and heal from the experience.
 You can feel awesome again.
 It is empowering and liberating to know that you are not alone with workplace bullying.
 There are many others that face the same situation.
 The more workplace bullying gets addressed and confronted the better off everybody will be.